frbori/TeamsMeetingRecordingsNoDownloadAzureFunctions/README.md

 $createRecordingsFolder = "true"             # set this to "true" to have the script pre-create the Recordings folders if not already there
 $zipPackage = "<zipPackageFullPath>"         # the full path to the zip file, e.g.: c:\package\file.zip
 $subscriptionName = ""                       # leave blank if you have juts one subscription, otherwise specify which subscription you want to use
-$serviceAppPlanName = "<serviceAppPlanName>" # the name of the Service App Plan, if it doesn't match an existing Service App Plan, a new one will be created with this name
 #endregion VARIABLES

 #region AZURE APP REGISTRATION